Cold vs. COVID: Difference in Symptoms and When to Get Tested

 “Common colds can cause several symptoms…The child may be uncomfortable, usually from the congestion, but typically doesn’t appear to be very ill and may continue to eat, drink and be playful,” Scott says.
 While there is no cure for a common cold, aspirators that help keep nasal passages open and humidifiers that keep the nursery air moist can be helpful.
 Colds tend to resolve on their own in 10 to 14 days with lots of fluids and rest.

-The American Academy of Pediatrics has found that children now comprise 15 to 20 percent of all COVID cases and many more are being hospitalized.
+The American Academy of Pediatrics has found that children now comprise approximately 15 percent of all COVID cases.
 But understanding the symptoms is challenging, as they can vary a lot in young children.
 “Some little ones will have only a runny nose, congestion and mild cough, but others can develop symptoms of breathing difficulties and appear quite ill,” explains Scott.

 According to Mayo Clinic, most children with COVID-19 are either asymptomatic or have mild symptoms that look similar to a cold.
 Symptoms include: